LuxksC/OnboardingApp/README.md

 # OnboardingApp

-Project created with the porpose of studying SwiftUI framework components.
+Project created with the purpose of studying SwiftUI framework components.

 ## Objectives